Mackeul/MazeGame/README.md

 # MazeGame
 A little game created while taking intro to game programming class at CGSpectrum.

-## Some topics covered in this program
+## Some advanced topics covered in this program
 - State Machines
 - Singleton
 - Multi-Threading